 LMS Consolidation and Interoperability

-With technology tools remaining at the heart of quality teaching and learning experiences, streamlining their usage, and allowing educators to move easily between systems will become critical.
+With technology tools remaining at the heart of quality teaching and learning experiences, streamlining their usage and allowing educators to move quickly between systems will become critical.
 It will also mean a growing demand for and a definition of the requirements for interoperability.
-Currently the fragmentation of the LMS market and unpredictability of application programming interfaces (APIs) is a barrier to wider and more consistent standards for interoperability.
+Currently, the fragmentation of the LMS market and unpredictability of application programming interfaces (APIs) is a barrier to broader and more consistent standards for interoperability.
 I believe this will begin to be resolved as the LMS market starts to consolidate towards the latter part of 2021.

 Data and Privacy

 Against a backdrop of increasing regulation and legal scrutiny, growth in pedagogical technologies and interoperability will lead to more real-time educational data being produced about student learning in 2021 than ever before.
-EdTech companies will therefore need to be acutely aware of data privacy, protection, and storage requirements at both the consumer and institutional customer levels.
-Companies growing internationally will need to consider effective data regions within their technology infrastructures and understand the security and architectural implications of scaling their technology, particularly where real time data is involved.
+EdTech companies will need to be acutely aware of data privacy, protection, and storage requirements at both the consumer and institutional customer levels.
+In addition, global companies will need to consider effective data regions within their technology infrastructures and understand the security and architectural implications of scaling their technology, particularly where accurate time data is involved.

 Career-focused Learning and Assessment

 As many developed nations continue with employment stimulus packages, the economic repercussions of COVID-19 have yet to be fully felt around the world.
-Going into 2021, however, these effects will become more significant and unemployment levels will likely increase to levels similar to the post-war era of the mid-20th century.
-This will accelerate growth in career-focused learning, re-skilling, and reduce university application and matriculation as people focus on faster and cheaper means of validating skills and experience that give them access to employment in developing, likely technology-driven industries.
-For EdTech, this will lead to growth in opportunities for curriculum creators, new assessment providers, and credentialing organizations that have strong partnerships with the industry.
+Going into 2021, however, these effects will become more significant, and unemployment levels will likely increase to levels similar to the post-war era of the mid-20th century.
+This will accelerate career-focused learning, re-skilling, and reduce university application and enrollment.
+As a result, people focus on faster and cheaper means of validating skills and experience that give them employment in developing, likely technology-driven industries.
+For the future of EdTech, this will lead to growth in opportunities for curriculum creators, new assessment providers, and credentialing organizations that have strong partnerships with the industry.

-At this point you might be wondering why I have not mentioned artificial intelligence in the trends that I am predicting.
-I do believe that meaningful AI implementations in education will take place just not in 2021.
-We are currently still witnessing the early phase of the development of validated solutions for real-time data, and analytics in terms of machine learning.
-The longitudinal validation of AI in education and complexities of algorithmic bias will make progress slow whilst other EdTech developments will have more impactful and verifiable immediate results.
+At this point, you might be wondering why I have not mentioned artificial intelligence in the trends that I am predicting.
+I do believe that meaningful AI implementations in education will take place, just not in 2021.
+We are still witnessing the early phase of developing validated solutions for real-time data and analytics in machine learning.
+The longitudinal validation of AI in education and complexities of algorithmic bias will make progress slow, while other EdTech developments will have more impactful and verifiable immediate results.

-2021 will be a year when the disruption of 2020 becomes the new normal and it is against this backdrop that the future of EdTech will truly be defined.
+2021 will be a year when the disruption of 2020 becomes the new normal, and it is against this backdrop that the future of EdTech will indeed be defined.